The CHARLOTTE FEBRUARY 26-27 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 Case Study: How a Presentation Team Got to Know the Audience Better than They Knew Themselves.

-Years ago, I was helping a team create a presentation to a school board to build a new high school.
-Before they brought me in to help, they organized their entire presentation around themselves.
-They talked about their years of experience, how qualified their team was, and how many high schools they had built.
-The team created a pretty good presentation but it was presenter-focused versus audience-focused.
+Years ago, I was helping a team create a presentation for a school board to build a new high school.
+Before they brought me in to help, they organized their entire presentation around how great their company was.
+They talked about their years of experience, their team’s qualifications, and how many high schools they had built.

 I asked the team a simple question.
 “What do the members of this school board really want?”
 The answer I got was, “A new high school.”
 (The drill bit.)
-I asked a clarifying question, “Why do they need a new school?”
+I asked a clarifying question, “Why do they need a new school?

 After thinking for a second, one of the team members responded with, “Because the current high school is overcrowded.”
 (The primary problem.)

 Once we uncovered the true problem, identifying the buying criteria got easier.
 I asked the group for their thoughts on the criteria the board would use to make a decision.
-Criteria number one was unanimous — price.
-The city floated a bond for a specific amount.
-If the price of the new building exceeded this bond amount, they couldn’t buy it.

 Then, Try to Identify Any Additional Items the Audience May Want, But Won’t Make or Break the Agreement.

-The audience may want certain things that aren’t a requirement.
-However, if the solution contains a few of these things, all the better.
-Salespeople call these things “deal sweeteners.”
-For instance, when you buy a car, your non-negotiables may be dependability, gas mileage, price, etc. However, if you get all of those things and the car has Apple Carplay, power windows, and power seats, your decision gets much easier.
+For instance, when you buy a car, your non-negotiables may be dependability, gas mileage, price, etc. However, if you get all of those things and the car has Apple CarPlay, power windows, and power seats, your decision gets much easier.

-When you design your presentations, try to anticipate buying criteria that the audience may not be aware of.
-Then, add some of those items to your presentation as well.
 Going back to the software update example, something like this might be a deal sweetener.
 “By the way, we added something else in that is kind of cool.
 Now, when you log in, the software automatically pulls up the project you were last working on.”

 Finally, Find Out the Emotional Motive that Would Cause the Audience to Take Action.

-The last item that helps you know your audience better is called the “Emotional Motive.”
-Audiences always have two reasons to buy something or agree with the speaker.
-First, the thing being offered has to make logical sense.
 The second reason, though, is more emotional.
 You will deliver a more persuasive speech if you uncover this reason.

 For instance, reducing the double-entry of data also reduces human error.
 One data entry person may have been reprimanded for errors.
 So this update adds more job security for him.
 Another might be detail-oriented but slower on the data entry.
 The update allows her to be more efficient and as a result more promotable.